Waffle-Hau5/EncryptPad/README.md

-# EncryptPad
+# -----EncryptPad v1-----
-A notepad with great encryption features, encryption key generation, GUI, save, and load options.
+A python notepad application with great encryption features, encryption key generation, GUI, save, and load options.
+Can be used to store sensitive information in a secure mannor.